wzman/werkkzeug4CE/README.md

-# Werkkzeug4 Community Edition
+# Werkkzeug4 CE (Community Edition)

-Here is a dedicated repository of the Werkkzeug4 project.
+Here is a dedicated repository of the Werkkzeug4 CE project.

 ## What changes ?

-- Independant fork from Farbrausch
+- Independant fork from Farbrausch original werkkzeug4
 - Only focus on the werkkzeug4 tool
+- New dev orientation
 - Cleaned version of unused stuff
-- Many new features
+- Many new features, bug fixes,...

-## Structure
+## Project structure

 So basically there's two directories.

 "Altona" contains the base framework for graphics, sound, IO and the rest of the essential stuff that's needed for building werkkzeug4.

-"wz4" contains the library with the "Farbrausch engine" and all the effects, and also a GUI and player version of the werkkzeug4 that uses this library.
+"wz4" contains the library with the 3D engine and all the effects, and also a GUI and player version of the werkkzeug4 that uses this library.
 That's where the demos come from.

 ## Compiling